-- An ECS server can use only one payment method, meaning that you cannot switch between Subscription and Pay-As-You-Go services.
-You cannot modify the configuration of the Pay-As-You-Go service, including upgrades of bandwidth, CPU/memory, and data disks. - If a fixed 0 Mbps bandwidth is selected, you will not be allocated an external IP address, neither can you upgrade the bandwidth. - A record-filing service is not offered for Pay-As-You-Go services. - The 5-day unconditional refund is not offered for Pay-As-You-Go services. - The fee for Pay-As-You-Go services is calculated per hour as follows: Total fee = CPU fee + memory fee + data disk fee + public bandwidth fee.
+- An ECS server can use only one billing method, meaning that you cannot switch between Subscription and Pay-As-You-Go services.
+You cannot modify the configuration of the Pay-As-You-Go service, including upgrades of bandwidth, CPU/memory, and data disks. - If a fixed 0 Mbps bandwidth is selected, you will not be allocated an external IP address, neither can you upgrade the bandwidth. - A record-filing service is not offered for Pay-As-You-Go services. - The fee for Pay-As-You-Go services is calculated per hour as follows: Total fee = CPU fee + memory fee + data disk fee + public bandwidth fee.